The Future Of Telehealth

 - Convenience.
 This is a benefit for both patients and physicians.
 Virtual visits can be conducted around the patient and physician’s schedule and both parties can attend the meeting without driving to a location or otherwise disrupting their day.
 Catering to patient convenience is an important aspect of care in today’s healthcare environment where patients routinely “shop” for providers much in the way they would research other services.

 - Increased efficiency.
-A good virtual visit solution, such as PrognoCIS, makes the entire process of the examination, scheduling, and record-keeping more efficient for the practice, staff, and patient.
+A good telehealth solution, such as PrognoCIS, makes the entire process of the examination, scheduling, and record-keeping more efficient for the practice, staff, and patient.

 - HIPAA compliant.
 One worry many physicians have about any technology is compliance.
 A good telehealth solution will be absolutely HIPAA compliant, protecting your practice, as well as your patients.

-Patient benefits from the use of telemedicine include:
+Patient benefits from the use of telemedicine solution include:

 - The ability to see their preferred physician